Acne Vulgaris Breakouts

 What treatment options are available for Inflammatory Acne Vulgaris?

-The treatment depends on the severity of your acne, your medical history, allergies, skin type and skin sensitivity.
+The treatment of acne depends on the severity of your acne, your medical history, allergies, skin type and skin sensitivity.
 Often, combining treatments are more effective at targeting the different processes of acne to give a better outcome.

 - Topical Acne Creams